uorocketry/docker-rocket-code/README.md

 ``` docker image rm [IMAGE ID] ``` Remove the image with IMAGE ID

 ``` docker-compose up -d --build ``` start service but by building the images again

+## Other useful informations

+Currently, the docker image does not support cross compilation of the project.
+You will need to set it up manually inside the container if you want to do that